 3. Data used in commissioning can be used for proving at a later date (subject to Outstation data retention).

-4. Any deviations or exceptions to the requirements in Section 5 must be agreed between the MOA, the CDCA and BSCCo as appropriate.
+4. Any deviations or exceptions to the requirements in Section 5 must be agreed between the CVA MOA, the CDCA and BSCCo as appropriate.

 5. Where comparison tests against prevailing load are required and it is not practical to do so, then a secondary injection test shall be substituted.
+Secondary injection tests shall not be used as part of the CEEC.

-6. A risk assessment and method statement shall be carried out by MOA/CDCA where identified in Section 5.
+6. A risk assessment and method statement shall be carried out by CVA MOA/CDCA where identified in Section 5.

 7. When reprogramming an Outstation at channel level, for non-duplicate systems, an injection test is required on all channels.
 For duplicate systems, where it is necessary to reprogram both Outstations, an injection test is required for those channels changed, for other channels, a comparison test is carried out on a half hour period after reprogramming the first Outstation, then, after waiting a further half hour, the second Outstation may be reprogrammed and the comparison test repeated for the second Outstation.